-- The class teacher is regularly available to discuss your child's progress or any concerns you may have and to share information about what is working well at home and school so similar strategies can be used. - The SENDCo is available to meet with you to discuss your child's progress or any concerns or worries you may have.
-Katie McCombe works from Wednesday Friday. - All information from outside professionals will be discussed with you with the person involved directly, or where this is not possible, in a report. - IEP's will be reviewed with your involvement each term. - Homework can be adjusted to your child's individual needs. - A home/school contact book may be used to support communication with you, when this has been agreed to be useful for you and your child. - Parent/carer workshops in school to help you understand the strategies used in school.
+• The class teacher is regularly available to discuss your child's progress or any concerns you may have and to share information about what is working well at home and school so similar strategies can be used.

+- The SENDCo is available to meet with you to discuss your child's progress or any concerns or worries you may have.
+Tom Jacob works from Tuesday to Thursday and can be reached at tom.jacob@thomsonhouseschool.org. - All information from outside professionals will be discussed with you and the person involved directly, or where this is not possible, in a report. - IEPs will be reviewed with your involvement each term. - Homework can be adjusted to your child's individual needs. - A home/school contact book may be used to support communication with you, when this has been agreed to be useful for you and your child. - Parent/carer workshops in school to help you understand the strategies used in school.
 In addition, we may be able to offer you individual training in specific support strategies relevant to your child. - The SENDCo will share information with you about local support groups, courses for parents and holiday activities that are relevant to your child's needs.